 The Fourth Amendment requires not only that warrants be supported by probable cause offered by a sworn police officer, but it also requires that a warrant "particularly" describe the person or place to be searched or seized.
 Warrants must provide enough detail so that an officer with the warrant can ascertain with reasonable effort the persons and places identified in the warrant.
 For most residences a street address usually satisfies the particularity requirement, unless the warrant designates an apartment complex, hotel, or other multiple-unit building, in which case the warrant must describe the specific sub-unit to be searched.
 Warrants must describe individuals with sufficient particularity so that a person of average intelligence can distinguish them from others in the general population.

 Neutral and Detached Magistrate

 The magistrate before whom an officer applies for a warrant must be neutral and detached.
 This qualification means that the magistrate must be impartial and not a member of the "competitive enterprise" of law enforcement (see California v.
 Acevedo, 500 U.S. 565 ).
 Thus, police officers, prosecutors, and attorney generals are disqualified from becoming a magistrate.
 States vary as to the requirements that candidates must possess before they will be considered qualified for the job of magistrate.
 Some states require that magistrates have an attorney's license, while others require only that their magistrates be literate.

 Where a warrant is used, it must be lawfully obtained and executed.
 Any defect in this process could result in the removal of harmful evidence in your case.
-A skilled criminal defense attorney knows what to look for when it comes to warrants and can help you mount a strong defense.
-There are attorneys in your area that would be happy to provide you with a free review of your case to help you understand any issues related to the warrant requirement.
+A skilled lawyer knows what to look for when it comes to warrants and can help you mount a strong defense.
+Get in touch with a criminal defense attorney in your area who can help you understand any issues related to the warrant requirement.